 • Post-purchase follow-ups to encourage repeat business and gather feedback

-Here’s an example of a great abandoned cart email by Huckberry, a men’s clothing online store that also invests in fashion SEO activities:
+Here’s an example of a great abandoned cart email by Huckberry, a men’s clothing online store:

 Example of a cart abandonment email from Huckberry, a men’s clothing online store